 The durability of a laptop depends on the strength of its parts and how well it is constructed; therefore, more expensive laptops tend to last longer.
 Budget models often last around three years on average, whereas high-end models typically last five years.

 Regular care and maintenance can increase the lifespan of your laptop, but there will come a time where your hardware does not support app or software updates.
-You can check out our reviews of the lifespan and battery health of different laptop brands below.

 How Often Should I Replace My Laptop?